FenyoLab/EC_codeximaging/docs/README_celesta.md

 * Edit the sample list and log directory as desired.
 * Input the individual step to run as `script_name`.

 It is recommended to first run the CELESTA pipeline using default thresholds.
-Afterwards, tune thresholds by running `celesta_assign_cells` as an individual step with many different threshold configurations.
+Afterwards, tune thresholds by running `celesta_assign_cells` as an individual step with many different threshold configurations (see [Note on choosing thresholds](#note-on-choosing-thresholds)).

 ## Step 3: Prepare OMERO tables